 Primary Playwrights (May – July 2020).
 Playwriting project for three SE16 primary schools around the themes of the Mayflower voyage, with plays to be performed onstage at Southwark Playhouse.

-Mayflower 400 Commemorative Brochure (April – May 2020).
+Mayflower 400 Commemorative Brochure (September 2020).
 A special edition brochure dedicated to the 400th anniversary of the Mayflower sailing and public events in Southwark that mark it.
 Click on the link above to view the publication.